-Your surgeon may ask you to visit one of our Pre-Admission Testing Centers where you may meet with an anesthesiologist, or other doctor, or member of the care team.
-We will interview you and may conduct basic tests, such as blood tests or an electrocardiogram.
-We may also ask you to visit additional doctors to further prepare for your procedure.
-Your surgeon may ask you to see your Primary Care doctor or Cardiologist for Pre-operative testing.
+Your surgeon might ask you to visit one of our Pre-Procedure Testing Centers to prepare for your procedure.
+Here, you may meet with an anesthesiologist, or another doctor or care team member.
+This team may perform basic tests, such as blood tests or an electrocardiogram.
+The Pre-Procedure Testing Center team and your surgeon/proceduralist may also ask you to visit additional doctors if you need further preparation for your procedure (for example, they may ask you to see a cardiologist).

-When you see any doctor in preparation for your surgery, please bring:
+When you see any doctor in preparation for your procedure, please bring:

-- A list of all the medications you are taking (including dietary supplements and herbal remedies)
+- A list of all your medications (including dietary supplements and herbal remedies)

-- A list of any allergies you have (for example, to medications, foods, and/or substances like latex or X-ray contrast)
+- A list of any allergies you have (for example, to medications, foods, and/or substances like latex or X-ray contrast dyes)

-- Results of heart or lung tests (if you have them)
+- Results of heart, lung, or other important tests (if you have them)

-- The names and telephone numbers of doctors you see on a regular basis
+- The names and telephone numbers of your doctors (and email addresses, if available)

-One of your doctors may give you special instructions about your medication(s) in the days before your surgery.
-In particular, you may get special directions if you take drugs that prevent blood clotting, sometimes called blood thinners.
-These include Coumadin/warfarin, Plavix/clopidogrel, Eliquis/apixaban, Xarelto/rivoroxiban, aspirin, NSAIDs/Motrin/ibuprofen, and some herbal supplements.
+One of your doctors may give you special instructions about taking your medications prior to your procedure.
+For example, you may get special directions if you take medications that prevent blood clotting (sometimes called blood thinners).
+These include:

-Smoking increases the chances of complications from anesthesia and surgery, and also causes many long-term health problems.
+Smoking increases the chances of complications from anesthesia and surgery.
+It also causes many long-term health problems.
 In addition, smoking is not permitted inside the hospital facilities.
-Now is the perfect time to stop smoking.
-For help quitting (counseling, support, nicotine replacement, and other aids) speak with your doctor or read the Smoke Free for Surgery brochure.
+We strongly encourage you to stop smoking.
+For help quitting (counseling, support, nicotine replacement, and other aids), speak with your doctor or read the Smoke Free for Surgery brochure.

 COVID-19 Related Preparations

-Mount Sinai is closely monitoring this situation.
-We have put in place safeguards aimed to reduce the spread of COVID-19.
+We have taken many steps to reduce the spread of COVID-19 since the pandemic began.
+Please review our COVID-19 facts and resources.
 We are keeping patients and staff safe by:

 - Continually disinfecting all areas and frequently touched surfaces